mflaxman/blind-xpub/README.md

-# Blinding A Seed Phrase Using Massive BIP32 Paths
+# Blinding A Seed Phrase Using Secret BIP32 Paths

 ## Table of Contents
 * [Intro](#intro)